woojoo666/arcana-notes/notes5.md

 With wireless, you can only broadcast a bunch of power, and it's up to the appliance to pull however much it needs Maybe data should work this way too?
 You can still have "keys" to private data that you hand out to specific people

+### Choosing Default Values Over Currying

+currying implies that the behavior of the function depends on how many inputs you give default values implies that the behavior of the function doesn't depend on how many

+so now that we have to choose one, default values makes more sense default values seems to fit more with the prototypal nature of the language
+    * instead of creating a template with blank values, we create a prototype with default values
+    * then we can clone the prototype and then override those default values in addition, if we want to emulate currying, we can always use builder pattern
+    * it's also more explicit exactly when the output is finally extracted

 PART 2